-- Existing projects that are shown in both the TIP and MTP where the total cost programmed in the TIP to date has exceeded the total estimated project cost in the MTP may now be updated - Small-scale, exempt, MTP-only projects are eligible to remain in the MTP and enter the TIP when funding becomes available if they would otherwise satisfy a group project category requirement
+- Existing projects that are shown in both the TIP and MTP where the total cost programmed in the TIP to date has exceeded the total estimated project cost in the MTP may now be updated - Small-scale, exempt, MTP-only projects are eligible to enter the fiscally constrained TIP when funding becomes available and remain in the MTP if they would otherwise satisfy a group category requirement

 These policy updates were deemed beneficial for differing reasons.
 The first one is for improved internal record-keeping and alignment of the TIP and MTP project cost information.
-The second policy update supports the KIPDA initiative to encourage sponsors to add tentative, small-scale projects into the MTP as applicable.
-Group projects are eligible to expedite additions to the TIP through administrative modification and these types of MTP-only.
+The second policy update supports KIPDA's initiative to encourage sponsors to add tentative, small-scale projects to the MTP, as applicable.
+Group projects are eligible to expedite additions to the TIP through administrative modification and now, so are these types of MTP-only projects.
 It is important to note that these MTP-only projects have already undergone the scrutiny of the amendment process when they were submitted to enter the MTP.